Skip to content

 5. Contact occupants of property in connection with sewer maintenance work; prepare daily work and time reports.

-IMPORTANT AND ESSENTIAL KNOWLEDGES, SKILLS, AND ABILITIES
+KNOWLEDGE, SKILLS, AND ABILITIES

-Requires good knowledge of: the sewage system and related maintenance requirements; the tools, materials and equipment necessary to maintenance activities.
+Knowledge of: Requires good knowledge of: the sewage system and related maintenance requirements; the tools, materials and equipment necessary to maintenance activities.

-Requires ability to: evaluate maintenance problems in the field and take appropriate corrective action; deal effectively and courteously with the general public.
+Ability or Skill to: Requires ability to: evaluate maintenance problems in the field and take appropriate corrective action; deal effectively and courteously with the general public.
+Requires skill in the use of tools, materials and equipment necessary to sewer maintenance work.

 MINIMUM QUALIFICATIONS